yaredybk/imagihub_server/README.md

 2. Image View Creation:
 * Creates a view named images_with_dir that combines image data with a constructed directory path:
-  * Selects relevant columns from the images table.
+  * Select relevant columns from the images table.
   * Concatenates i_name, _, i_affix, and . with i_ext to create a virtual directory path for the image (likely used for file storage).

 3. Stored Procedure Creation: